Blendify/blender-manual/blender_docs/manual/compositing/types/filter/inpaint.rst

 Examples
 ========

-In the left image shows the "wire" in place and after chroma-key has been applied you will see you're left with a blank space -- it's shown as a black line here but it will be alpha in your Blender output.
+The left image shows the "wire" in place and after chroma keying has been applied.
+You will see you're left with a blank space -- it's shown as a black line here but it will be alpha in your Blender output.

 .. figure:: /images/compositing_types_filter_inpaint_example.png